koenighotze/koenighotze.github.io/_posts/2017-06-11-savetheoptional.md

 ![Nothing from nothing](https://thepracticaldev.s3.amazonaws.com/i/1w2ynj8vnztpbrl1cs0n.png)

 If the gift box is empty, then `map` won't even apply the function.
-So, basically it is "nothing from nothing".
+So, it is "nothing from nothing".

 # Fixing things